Menu

 While the dough is rising, preheat your oven to 350 degrees F. Bake one until golden brown on top, 30 to 40 minutes.
 Remove from the oven and transfer to a cooling rack to cool completely.

 Once the breads have cooled, you can glaze them (if you desire).
 Whisk together the powdered sugar, extract, & milk, adding more if necessary to reach the desired consistency.
 Use a pastry brush to brush the glaze onto the top & sides of the bread.
 It is traditional to also decorate with colored sprinkles.
-It is amazing served warm or at room temperature.
-If you have leftovers, wrap well & store at room temperature for up to 3 days.

-This recipe will yield two good-sized wreaths-- one for you & perhaps one to share with an elderly or self-quarantined neighbor who cannot get out easily for food & supplies.
-Its beauty is certain to brighten their day, as will its tastiness!
-You will find this bread to be light & fluffy, with some sweetness provided by the orange & anise.
+You will find this bread to be light & fluffy, with a touch of sweetness provided by the orange & anise.
 I look forward to eating a big slice toasted for breakfast the next day.

 I hope you enjoy this recipe.
 Take care & STAY SAFE.